 Data analysis and machine learning projects provides more than just the data, it also includes instructions and code for working with the data in your own development environment.

 PyData is a community for developer and users of Python data tools.
 They put on fantastic conferences around the world and fund the continued development of open source data-related libraries.

-Continuum Analytics is one of the leading Python companies that pours a tremendous amount of time and funding into the data community.
+Anaconda is one of the leading Python companies that pours a tremendous amount of time and funding into the data community.

 A crash course in Python for scientists provides an overview of the Python language with iPython Notebook for those in scientific fields.